Aeurias/NadeshikoSlimeVR/README.md

-**503450 & 103450 LiPo's** - These cases use the smaller PCB design that are overall lighter, cheaper to build and print.
-The LiPo batteries for these can be found for a lot less than the 18650 cells but with basically the same run time for a SlimeVR tracker use:
+Rev 3. **503450 & 103450 LiPo's** - These cases use a smaller PCB design that makes the whole tracker lighter, cheaper to build.
+The LiPo batteries for these can be found for a lot less than the 18650 cells but with basically the same runtime.
+The wall thickness tolerances are better also for resin printing.